Healthcare chiefs have projected that potentially 80% of people could become infected with UK coronavirus in the next 12 months!

-The Chancellor has announced a £6.5bn bailout for the self employed.
-This economic group are said to be most likely to work in sectors that are hit by a large drop in demand.
+The Chancellor has announced a £6.5bn bailout through the Self-employment Income Support Scheme.
+The self employed are said to be most likely to work in sectors that are hit by a large drop in demand.
 The package will work whereby grants of 80% of historical income up to £2,500 a month will be issued to those in the self assessment system with an income below £50,000.

 Over 50% of your income has to be from self employment.
 Those with earnings above £50,000 are deemed to have generated sufficient income to be able to cope without support during the outbreak.
 The calculation for the grant is based on the average of your income declared in your last 3 tax returns.

 If you haven't filed 3 years worth of tax returns then it will be based on whatever you have submitted in that timeframe.
 If you're newly self employed then if you can't provide a tax return with income on it, you won't be paid.
 It won't depend on you proving your business has been adversely impacted by coronavirus.
 This means you can claim the grant even if you continue to work.

 Of note, the grant is based on income, not turnover, meaning if you have significant expenses then you may struggle to cover them and have any income left over.
 Furthermore the scheme won't be in place till June meaning many will struggle to make do till then.